gatewaycash/gateway/modules/api-docs/source/index.html.md

 Required | Name | Description
 ---------|------|------------
-YES | `APIKey` | The API key of the merchant who's payout address is to be updated YES | `username` | The new username for the merchant account
+YES | `APIKey` | The API key of the merchant who's username is to be updated YES | `username` | The new username for the merchant account

 <aside class="notice">
-Your username must be between 5 and 24 characters, must be unique, must not contain spaces/tabs or other odd characters will be converted to lower case before being stored in the database.
+Your username must be between 5 and 24 characters, must be unique, must not contain spaces/tabs or other odd characters and will be converted to lower case before being stored in the database.
 </aside>